codejones-hub/plutus/doc/tutorials/contract-testing.rst

 -----------------

 Wallets contain 'values', which are mixtures of different quantities of one or more types of token.
-The most common token is, of course, the ADA;
+The most common token is, of course, the Ada;
-we can import functions manipulating ADA, and the ``Value`` type itself, as follows:
+we can import functions manipulating Ada, and the ``Value`` type itself, as follows:

 .. literalinclude:: GameModel.hs
    :start-after: START_ADAIMPORTS
    :end-before:  END_ADAIMPORTS

-With these imports, we can construct values in the ADA currency:
+With these imports, we can construct values in the Ada currency:

 .. code-block:: text